- Investigating vascular integrity in inflammation and cardiovascular disease.

 Molecular changes at the VE-cadherin complex that regulate endothelial integrity

 The integrity of endothelial cell-cell adhesions is regulated in space and time during angiogenesis and inflammation.
 To achieve this, VE-cadherin, the central component of endothelial cell-cell adhesions, is targeted by many major vascular signaling pathways.
-However, the molecular effects of angiogenic or inflammatory signals on the VE-cadherin complex, that may explain the tight spatiotemporal control of cell-cell adhesion, remain largely unclear.
-It is known that local organization of the actin cytoskeleton plays an important role in regulating the VE-cadherin complex.
-Identifying the molecular changes at the VE-cadherin-based adhesion that occur upon cytoskeletal-dependent remodeling, and unveiling their dynamics at cell-cell junctions in response to signals will be key to understand the control of endothelial cell-cell adhesion during angiogenesis and inflammation.
-Our previous publications and current preliminary data show that the molecular composition of endothelial cell-cell adhesions in response to permeability signals (VEGF and thrombin), is different from that of mature/linear adhesions.
-Vinculin and other proteins specifically associate with the active subset of VE-cadherin-adhesions (Focal Adherens Junctions) that is linked to, and dependent on, the contractile actin cytoskeleton.
+To date, the molecular effects of angiogenic or inflammatory signals on the VE-cadherin complex, that may explain the tight spatiotemporal control of cell-cell adhesion, remain largely unclear.
+Local organization of the actin cytoskeleton plays an important role in regulating the VE-cadherin complex.
+Identifying the molecular changes at the VE-cadherin-based adhesion that occur upon cytoskeletal-dependent remodeling, and unveiling their dynamics at cell-cell junctions will be key to understand endothelial cell-cell adhesion during angiogenesis and inflammation.
+Our previous work and current preliminary data show that the molecular composition of remodeling endothelial cell-cell adhesions in response to vascular permeability signals, is different from that of mature adhesions.
+Vinculin, Pacsin2 and other proteins specifically associate with the active subset of VE-cadherin-adhesions (Focal Adherens Junctions) that is linked to the contractile actin cytoskeleton.
 See our publications in Cell Reports 2022, Nature Communications 2021, Trends in Cell Biology 2018, Nature Communications 2016, Journal of Cell Science 2013 and Journal of Cell Biology 2012 for details.
-We are currently elucidating the molecular regulation of the VE-cadherin complex.
+We are currently elucidating the molecular regulation of the VE-cadherin complex at Focal Adherens Junctions.